aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 ### Dispatchers
 `CoroutineContext` _includes_ a `CoroutineDispatcher` that determines what thread or threads the corresponding coroutine uses for its execution.
 Coroutine dispatcher can confine coroutine execution to a _specific thread_, dispatch it to a _thread pool,_ or let it run _unconfined_.

-Coroutine builders `launch`, `async`  and `withContext` accept an `CoroutineContext` parameter that can be used to explicitly specify the _dispatcher_ for new coroutine (and other context elements).
+Coroutine builders `launch`, `async`  and `withContext` accept a `CoroutineContext` parameter that can be used to explicitly specify the _dispatcher_ for new coroutine (and other context elements).

-Here is  various implementations of `CoroutineDispatcher`:
+Here are various implementations of `CoroutineDispatcher`:
 * `Dispatchers.Default`: the default dispatcher, that is used when coroutines are launched in `GlobalScope`.
 Uses shared background pool of threads,  appropriate for _compute-intensive_ coroutines.
-* `Dispatchers.IO`: Uses a shared pool of on-demand created thread.
+* `Dispatchers.IO`: Uses a shared pool of on-demand created threads.
 Designed for IO-intensive _blocking_ operations.
 * `Dispatchers.Unconfined`: Unrestricted to any specific thread or pool.
-Can be useful for some really special cases, but should not be used in general code.
+Can be useful for some special cases, but should not be used in general code.

 ```kotlin
 fun main() = runBlocking {